vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/035_sapatnInAshanam/_index.md

 +++
 ## Comment
 The first two verses are found also in Pāipp. xx., but not together.
-Kāuç. employs the hymn in the same rule (36.
+Kāuś. employs the hymn in the same rule (36.
 33) as hymn 34, to prevent an enemy's wife from bearing children; only vss.
 2 and 3 are suited to such use.
 For the use of vs. 1 by Vāit.
 (29. 6), see under the preceding hymn.

 ## Translations